picosh/pgs-action/README.md

       - name: publish to pgs
         uses: picosh/pgs-action@v3
         with:
-          user: erock
           key: ${{ secrets.PRIVATE_KEY }}
-          # trailing slash is important (we use rsync)
           src: './public/'
-          # create a new project on-the-fly using git commit hash
           project: 'neovimcraft-${{ steps.vars.outputs.sha_short }}'
           # once the files have been uploaded to the project above, promote the
           # production project by symbolically linking to the project we just created